Skip to Main Content

 A jackpot for local charities

-As you can see, when you play the lottery, visit a casino or attend a charitable gaming centre, you’re not only playing for the chance to win yourself, you’re helping our province come out on top, across the board.
+As you can see, when you play the lottery, visit a casino, or attend a charitable gaming centre, you’re not only playing for the chance to win yourself, you’re helping our province come out on top, across the board.

 Learn more about OLG Supporting Ontario Charities.